akss13/IET-Hackathon/Slothman_doc/doc_ps-4.md

 Few tasks that can be performed with Slothman are:

 * Create custom voice commands
-* Have dictonary of given voice commands
+* Establish a dictonary of given voice commands
 * Give numeric values as input
 * Link any application with Slothman to have voice commands
 * Robust voice recognition